enzo-project/enzo-e/doc/source/devel/param.rst

 -------------------------------------------------

 To motivate the existence of the :cpp:class:`!ParameterGroup` class, it's useful to consider alternative approaches.
-The most obvious option is to simply pass instances of the :cpp:class:`!Parameters` class to constructors and static-factory methods of other classes.
+The most obvious option is to simply pass instances of the :cpp:class:`!Parameters` class to constructors (insteading of passing a :cpp:class:`!ParameterGroup` instance).

 To flesh out this alternative case more, let's consider the following snippet of a hypothetical parameter file.